Schedules from previous years |

 Q: How long have you been doing this?

-A: I’ve been besotted with harpsichords for over twenty-five years,
+A: I’ve been besotted with harpsichords for over thirty years,

 and particularly active in their maintenance and upkeep since the late 1980s,